CIS565-Fall-2018/Project6-Vulkan-Grass-Rendering/README.md

 ### Culling tests

 Although we need to simulate forces on every grass blade at every frame, there are many blades that we won't need to render due to a variety of reasons.
-Here are some heuristics we can use to cull blades that won't contribute positively to a given frame.
+Here are some heuristics we can use to cull blades that won't contribute positively to a given frame and the result of culling.
+Also culling can improve performance a lot since we decrease the number of blades needed to be rendered.

 | All culling        | Orientation culling           |
 | ------------- |:-------------:|